Rock the Boat (Aaliyah song): Writing and production

 "Rock the Boat" was written by Static Major, Eric Seats and Rapture Stewart, while its production was handled by Seats and Stewart.
-It came into fruition almost by accident due to Seats almost deleting the song's file, since he wasn't satisfied with it at first.
+It was written at least two years prior to its release, but was held off from being recorded at that time due to Aaliyah's label thinking that she wasn't ready "for that type of song."
+The song's production came into fruition almost by accident due to Seats almost deleting the song's file, since he wasn't satisfied with it at first.
 He explained: "I almost deleted 'Rock The Boat' because I'm the kind of guy that once I start producing a track and I don't feel it right away sometimes, I would delete it and just start something over fresh."
 The song was saved when Static Major heard its instrumental and quickly wrote the hook.

 According to Seats, "Static heard it through my headphones.
 I took a break and went to the restroom, and by the time I got back he had already written a hook."

 Discussing the fate of the song, he proceeded to say: "I wouldn't say it was an accident, but we weren't vibing with it as much.
 It was one of those things like if he had came 10 minutes later, he probably would've never heard it."
 The song was "very raw" during its early stages, and since Major showed strong interest, Seats continued to develop it.
 Seats mentioned: "Since he had an interest in it, I said, 'Let me go and continue building on it, let me embellish it, make something happen since you're feeling it.'
 We didn't know it was going to end up being 'Rock The Boat'."
 Seats "beefed" up the development process of the track by calling Dave Foreman and Rapture Stewart to add a guitar and strings to the instrumental.